 From 2000 to 2015, Vera Figueiredo was a member of the TV show Altas

-Vera often times writes articles for Modern Drummer Brazil Magazine, and
+Vera has written articles for Modern Drummer Brazil Magazine, and

 has currently been performing her solo concert project called

-online when performed at the Anchieta Theater (SESC
+video and published online when performed at the Anchieta Theater (SESC

 Consolação), in São Paulo city.
-The concert was also held in other SESCs unities, in
+The concert was also held in other SESCs

 In 2016, she travelled to Sardinia, Montesilvano/Pescara (PAS Italy) and